TiagoL0pes/book-store-backend/README.md

 The app defines following REST structure for all endpoints.

+    Add new resource
     POST /resource

+    Get all resources
     GET /resource

+    Get resource by id
     GET /resource/{id}

+    Update resource by id
     PUT /resource/{id}

+    Delete resource by id
     DELETE /resource/{id}

 You can test them using postman or any other rest client.